Marco Borsato: Child sex abuse trial

-On 13 December 2021, a 22-year-old Dutch woman filed charges against Borsato with the police, accusing Borsato of grooming and sexually assaulting her for years beginning when she was 15 by groping her genitals, buttocks and breasts against her will.
+On 13 December 2021, a 22-year-old Dutch woman filed charges against Borsato with the police, accusing Borsato of grooming and sexually assaulting her from 2014 to 2019, beginning when she was 15, by groping her genitals, buttocks and breasts against her will.
 The victim was Borsato's goddaughter and sought emotional comfort in Borsato after the recent death of her own father.
 In the following days, two more women accused Borsato of sexual abuse.
-In September 2023, Borsato was charged with child sexual abuse for groping and molesting the first victim, which continued until 2019 when her mother read her diary and confronted Borsato.
+In September 2023, Borsato was charged with child sexual abuse for groping and molesting the first victim, which continued until her mother read her diary and confronted Borsato.

-Borsato's trial began on 28 October 2025.
+Borsato's trial began in Utrecht on 28 October 2025.
 It was learned that the victim's mother was the chair for Borsato's fan club.
 Her mother secretly recorded a conversation with Borsato after discovering the victim's diary, in which he did not refute the allegations.
 The victim also accused Borsato of forcing her to touch his penis, but as she was 17 at the time and above the age of consent, this claim was not included in the trial.
 In court, Borsato admitted to touching and even spanking the victim, but denied any sexual intent.
 He also admitted to buying her lingerie, but said that the family had a sexually open household to the point that the mother would play Borsato audio clips of her daughter having sex with other boys.
 Borsato counter-reported the victim for libel and slander and her mother for entrapment and complicity.
 The singer claims the mother reported him out of spite but has not revealed her alleged motivation.
-The Public Prosecution Service demanded a five-month prison sentence for Borsato, declaring that "fornication is never a child's fault."
+The Public Prosecution Service demanded a five-month prison sentence for Borsato, declaring that "sexual abuse is never a child's fault."

+On 4 December, Borsato was found not guilty, with judges saying there is not enough evidence for a conviction.
+According to the law, an accusation cannot be proven solely on the basis of the statement of one alleged victim.
+There must always be third-party evidence (proof of support).
+Thus, the diary does not provide enough evidence of when, how and where Borsato is alleged to have touched her, while touching a person's buttocks above the clothing is not legally considered indecent assault.